Ramonfire/Clubmanagement/README.md

 # Clubmanagement
-this app is a University project and is by no means a 100% reliable . progress is still to be made
+this app is a class project ,it'll be updated frenquently progress is still to be made